Chess Board Setup

 A helpful mnemonic to remember this is: “Light to the right“.

-By convention, when showing images or chess diagrams white/light pieces are usually shown at the bottom of the board and black/dark pieces are shown at the top.
+By convention, images or chess diagrams show white/light pieces at the bottom of the board and black/dark pieces at the top.

 How Many Pieces in a Chess Set?

-A standard set of chess pieces contains 32 pieces, 16 light and 16 dark pieces, although some sets may have 34 pieces as they will include an extra queen of each colour.
+A standard set of chess pieces contains 32 pieces, 16 light and 16 dark pieces.
+Good quality chess sets may have 34 pieces as they will include an extra queen of each colour.

 Where do the Pieces Go?